Keeping England's heritage alive in Kent!

 The side has appeared three times on television (not including repeats).The first was in 1983 (?) in a program "The Pilgrim's Way in June" part of a series "Country Ways" made for TV South and recorded at the "Chequers"at Heaverham.
 The second, unscheduled, was a clip of amateur video shown in "You've been Framed" in which one of our members slipped dramatically and inelegantly during a display on loose gravel at a local school fete.
 The third was an appearance in "Surprise, surprise!" with Cilla Black.

-Over the years Wadard Morris Men have always held a Chrismas Carol evening.
-Originaly held in one of the local pubs and consisting of Carols and a performance by the Wadard Mummers.
+Wadard Morris Men have always held a Christmas Carol evening.
+Originally held in one of the local pubs and consisting of Carols and a performance by the Wadard Mummers.
 In 2000 we decided to hold "Carols by Torchlight" at the Ford at Eynsford followed by more carols, songs, stories and of course the mummers play back at Horton Kirby Village Hall, for the first year only.
-This proved to be very popular with the local residents of Eynsford and has been continued every year since with performances by members of many local morris dance clubs.
-This event now takes place at Eynsford Village Hall.
+This proved to be very popular with the local residents of Eynsford and has been continued every year since at Eynsford Village Hall with the exception of 2009 when heavy snow caused the event to be cancelled.
+All performances are by Friends of Wadard Moris men, many of them members of local morris dance clubs.